weintraubje/weintraubje.github.io/README.md

 ### NBA Contract Value

 This project attempts to quantify the quality of management, coaching, and ownership in the NBA in terms of player performance per dollar spent (adjusted for factors such as injuries).
 Live version is [here](x).
-The code can be found [here](x).
+The code can be viewed [here](https://nbviewer.org/github/weintraubje/weintraubje.github.io/blob/main/NBA%20Contracts/NBA%20Contract%20Analytics.ipynb).